Smaller cities of Scotland - a guide to which ones to visit

 It has its share of small shops and even a refurbished former Victorian market – plus plenty of accommodation, pubs etc. I’m going to stop now as I’m breaking into tourist brochure-ese.
 (And I’m supposed to be writing this site as an antidote.)

 But, hey, Inverness is a good place to choose if you want the convenience of one of the smaller cities of Scotland – it has a population of c.
 59,000 – but with a good choice of things to see and do round about.
 Check out our dedicated 48 hours in Inverness page.

 Amongst the smaller cities of Scotland – given that Perth has a separate page (on that link) – that only leaves Dundee.
 For the moment, I’m putting Dundee into the Scotland’s smaller cities page but at c.
 146,000, it is actually the fourth-largest city in Scotland, after Glasgow, Edinburgh and Aberdeen, in that order.
 (It probably deserves a page to itself.
 OK, I’m working on it.)

 By contrast, Dundee, meanwhile, looks ahead and gets on with an ambitious waterfront project, whose centrepiece will be a kind of outstation of London, England’s, Victoria and Albert Museum – a prestigious flagship that should have huge economic benefit to the city of Dundee.
 (Think Bilbao and the Guggenheim.)
 Construction of the new museum, the V & A Dundee is under way at time of writing.
-Can't wait to see it!
+It opens on Saturday September 15, 2018!